-DSMS encourages pre-launch compatibility testing as a means to eliminate post launch anomalies and expensive troubleshooting.
-DSMS maintains two facilities known as the Development Test Facility (DTF-21), and a Compatibility Test Trailer (CTT-22).
+DSN encourages pre-launch compatibility testing as a means to eliminate post launch anomalies and expensive troubleshooting.
+The DSN maintains two facilities known as the Development and Test Facility (DTF-21), and a Compatibility Test Trailer (CTT-22).
 Except for the high power transmitter, antenna, and low noise-receiving amplifier, which are not included, these facilities are configured much like an operational DSN Earth station.

 Approximately eighteen months prior to launch, projects should bring their Radio Frequency Subsystems (RFS) to DTF-21 for testing.
 Testing requires approximately two weeks and includes such items as RF compatibility, data flow tests, and transponder calibration.
-Additional testing can be arranged by utilizing the CTT at the spacecraft manufacturing facility, if required.
+Additional testing can be arranged by utilizing CTT-22 at the spacecraft manufacturing facility, if required.

-Because DSMS believes that this testing materially improves the likelihood of mission success, no charge is made for the use of these facilities for a single set of compatibility tests.
-Rather, it is included in the hourly-dependent rate, R_B, used in Equation 2-1.
+Because IND believes that this testing materially improves the likelihood of mission success, no charge is made for the use of the DFT-21 facility for a single set of compatibility tests.
+Rather, it is included in the hourly-dependent rate, RB, used in Equation 2-1.
+For the use of the CTT-22 facility the only charge is to cover the travel and per-diem costs of the DSN personnel and the transportation cost of moving the test trailer to the user facility.